yirouu/devopscrowd/devopscrowd/README.md

 How to clone and use this repository for editing

-1) Get the repository url by clicking on Clone and copy the link as HTTPS
+1) Get the repository url by clicking on Clone and copy the HTTPS link
-2) In Eclipse, go to File > Import > Projects From Git > Clone URL and paste the copied link from Github
+2) In Eclipse, go to Git Repositories and click on Clone a Git Repository
-3) In Package Explorer, right click on your newly cloned repository and convert to a Maven project.
+3) Paste the link copied previously from Git and input your Git credentials
+4) On the Branch Selection panel, ensure all checkboxes are ticked and press Finish to proceed.
+5) Once done, go to your Package Explorer and click on Import Project > Existing Maven Project > Select the recently cloned repository
-4) Once you're done, you're able to view the master branch of the respository
+6) After that, you will be in the master branch of the repository and you're good to go.